 core wool for needle felting

-Felted Sky on Etsy is a great source of core wool for needle felting (particularly if you’re in the US).
+Felted Sky on Etsy is one of my favorite places for sourcing core wool for needle felting (particularly useful if you’re in the US).
 The image above is for the 2lb option but you can also just buy an ounce.
+Keep an eye on Etsy for sales and online offer periods..

 This is the wool you’d generally use to make the insides or base layers of felting projects and the basic idea is that it helps save your best wool for the top layer.
 It tends to be cheaper, less attractive looking wool that should to shape quickly and easily.
 The important thing to consider when choosing the right wool for this is how quick and easy to shape the core wool you choose is.